 The Gallia Metropolitan Housing Authority is a nonprofit organization established to provide adequate public housing for low income individuals and was created pursuant to State statues.
 The Authority is operated by a five member board.
-Two members are appointed by the City of Gallipolis, one member is appointed by the probate court judge, one member is appointed by the county Commissioners.
+Two members are appointed by the City of Gallipolis, one member is appointed by the probate court judge, one member is appointed by the common pleas court judge, and one member is appointed by the County Commissioners.
 The Authority receives funding from the Federal Department of Housing and Urban Development.
 The board sets its own budget and selects its own management, and the County is not involved in the management or operation.
 The County is not financially accountable for the Authority.